FullStackAbbs/simple-api-bootcamp/README.md

-# 📊 Project: Simple API 1
+# 📊 Project: Complex API

-### Goal: Display data returned from an api
+### Goal: Use data returned from one api to make a request to another api and display the data returned

 ### How to submit your code for review: